Ysabel Ortega: Early life and education

+In 2018, Michelle Ortega, her mother married Police Director Gregorio "Greg" Pimentel, a Director General of Philippine Drug Enforcement Agency, former head of PNP Directorate Intelligence.

+Growing up, she dreamed of becoming a lawyer and an actress.
+She said that acting is her passion but being a lawyer is her mission to help people.

+Ortega studied at Colegio San Agustin and graduated from high school at Reedley International School in 2016.
+She pursued college while juggling her showbiz career.
+She graduated with a degree in Political Economy from the University of Asia and the Pacific in 2021.
+She is currently continuing a post-college degree in law.

 Career

 Ortega first appeared as a main villain in Born for You, and then played supporting roles in On the Wings of Love, Maalaala Mo Kaya, and others.

-Ortega also played a villainous and obsessed character, again, as the main antagonist Charlotte "Charlie" in Pusong Ligaw, and she became well known because of that role.
+Ortega also played a villainous and obsessed character again as the main antagonist Charlotte "Charlie" in Pusong Ligaw, and she became well known because of that role.

-Ortega was also seen in Maalaala Mo Kaya.